Tasmanian Devil (Looney Tunes): Later appearances

 Taz originally appeared in the series Wabbit as Theodore Tasmanian, an accountant at Chesterfield Consultants who tries to repress his vicious side.
 Unlike most versions of the character, he spoke more coherently.
 He was also married and had a child.
 Taz eventually returned to his original characterization and way of speaking when the series was retooled as New Looney Tunes.

 An alternate version of Taz appeared in the 2017 DC Comics/Looney Tunes crossover comics, where he was designed more for the DC Universe and faced off against Wonder Woman in the Wonder Woman/Tasmanian Devil Special.
 In the story, Taz is a Guardian of the Labyrinth on Themyscira and fought Diana when she was a teenager during her trials to become an Amazon warrior.
 Before Taz could attack her, Diana plays the harp and puts it to sleep before snipping off some of his fur as proof of her victory.
 She returns to Taz years later as Wonder Woman after Circe uses the Talisman of Eurytale to turn Hippolyta and the other Amazons into stone.
 As the Talisman can only be stopped by the Minotaur's Amulet, she requests Taz's help as Taz's connection to the other Guardians would lead them down the right path.
 During the journey, Taz reveals that he wasn't mad at Diana for tricking him, but was rather upset that she took the music away.
 The two defeat the Minotaur and Circe and the Amazons reward him with a large feast in return.
 In the issue's backup story (done more in the style of the classic Looney Tunes shorts), Diana sings to Taz the tale of the Trojan War with her and the Looney Tunes characters roleplaying the major players, but Taz in his dream alters the events to work out more in his favor.

 Taz first appears in the Looney Tunes Cartoons special Bugs Bunny's 24-Carrot Holiday Special in where he is a caroler.
 Taz appears as a gladiator in the episode Taziator.
 While he is more like most depictions, he actually speaks more comprehensible English.
 He is voiced by Fred Tatasciore in these appearances.

-Taz appears in the feature film Space Jam: A New Legacy with Tatasciore reprising the role, with additional dialogue done by Cummings.
+Taz appears in the 2021 feature film Space Jam: A New Legacy with Tatasciore reprising the role, with additional dialogue done by Cummings.

 Taz appears in the preschool series Bugs Bunny Builders, voiced again by Tatasciore.

+Taz appears in the 2023 direct-to-video film Taz: Quest for Burger, voiced by Steve Blum.
+He speaks comprehensible English and has a raspy voice.

+On June 16, 2023, it was announced Taz would appear in a stop-motion short animated by Hanna-Barbera Studios Europe.

+Taz appears in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".
+He is among the Looney Tunes characters guests for the Warner Bros. centennial celebration, with Fred Tatasciore reprising his role.